 - 1. All tissue taken for Slow Mohs must be flagged to the laboratory staff in good time.
-The normal weekly rota of when Slow Mohs cases have been arranged needs to be forwarded to the Dermatopathology Staff as previously performed when the service was at St. Thomas' - To avoid delays in processing, it is imperative that the Slow Mohs cases get performed as early in the day as possible to ensure that they can be processed in good time for reporting the following day.
-PLEASE ENSURE THAT ALL CASES ARE PREPARED AND SUBMITTED TO THE GUY'S CANCER HISTOLOGY LABORATORY BEFORE 2PM. - 3.
+The normal weekly rota of when Slow Mohs cases have been arranged needs to be forwarded to the Dermatopathology Staff as previously performed when the service was at St. Thomas' - 2.
+Notification of a Slow Mohs specimen must be received 24 hours before the sample is to be sent to the laboratory.
+This is to ensure that laboratory staff will be available for the procedure, and to ensure that the laboratory staff are aware that a fresh sample will be sent and to fast track it appropriately. - NOTE: In the event that 24 hours' notice cannot be provided, the laboratory must be contacted by phone and a Senior Biomedical Scientist spoken to, to arrange for sample processing. - To avoid delays in processing, it is imperative that the Slow Mohs cases get performed as early in the day as possible to ensure that they can be processed in good time for reporting the following day.
+PLEASE ENSURE THAT ALL CASES ARE PREPARED AND SUBMITTED TO THE GUY'S CANCER HISTOLOGY LABORATORY BEFORE 2PM. - 4.
 On removal of the tissue ensure that the pieces are laid flat on an individual piece of tissue wrap paper for each tissue piece.
 These are not cut down pieces but whole sheets.
 If the tissue is left for a minute it will dry to the tissue wrap paper in the position you have laid it.
 Please ensure the tissue is pushed as flat as possible before wrapping the tissue together in a tight fit fold.

-- 4. All tissue taken for Slow Mohs needs to be placed into histological cassettes and not left in petri dishes.
+- 5. All tissue taken for Slow Mohs needs to be placed into histological cassettes and not left in petri dishes.
 Ensure that the tissue pieces taken fit comfortably within the cassettes and that each cassette is marked using a permanent marker with the identification number that correlates with the Mohs patient's maps.
 Ensure the provided cassette lids are securely fastened to the top of the cassette before snapping the tissue securely inside the cassette.
 Place the cassettes into the normal neutral buffered formalin pots provided and transfer the pots to the Mohs histology laboratory.
 Ensure that the specimen pots are clearly labelled to reflect the patient details.
-Each pot can hold 2-3 cassettes each please do not squeeze any more than that in each one. - 5.
-The CitySprint courier will then retrieve the tissues and transfer them to the Dermatopathology laboratory at St. Thomas' for processing - 6.
-Tissue section for Slow Mohs will be prepared and stained for reporting by 11-12am the following morning. - 7.
-Cases will then be discussed and reviewed as required and additional tissue taken for second rounds as needed. - 8.
-The procedure for additional rounds is as highlighted in steps 1-7 above. - 9.
+Each pot can hold 2-3 cassettes each please do not squeeze any more than that in each one. - 6.
+The CitySprint courier will then retrieve the tissues and transfer them to the Dermatopathology laboratory at St. Thomas' for processing - 7.
+Tissue section for Slow Mohs will be prepared and stained for reporting by 11-12am the following morning. - 8.
+Cases will then be discussed and reviewed as required and additional tissue taken for second rounds as needed. - 9.
+The procedure for additional rounds is as highlighted in steps 1-7 above. - 10.
 Any specific complications must be discussed with the laboratory staff in advance.